The Chile Pepper Institute Amy Goldman-Fowler Teaching Garden

 Garden Research

 Working hand-in-hand with the New Mexico State University (NMSU) Chile Breeding and Genetics Program, the Institute educates the world about varieties developed and released at NMSU.
 Every year, the garden showcases all the varieties developed at NMSU, including “NuMex Big Jim,“ “NuMex Joe E. Parker,“ and “NuMex Piñata.“ The selection grown in the garden varies from year to year, but always showcases endless varieties.
-The garden is transplanted in early May, and visitors may start enjoying the garden in early June.
+The garden is transplanted in early May, and visitors may start enjoying the garden in early July.
 It is open through the fall months, into November.
 The best time to see the garden is late July through late September.

 - Bacterial Leaf Spot (Plant Pathogen)